 Sections that have been created will be listed in this table, and they can be edited here.
 The first column is Section ID, which can be used to assign a section directly to beam(s) from the Beam Table.

 Your projects are saved on a server and cannot be stored on your local computer.
 When you use STRIAN for the first time, the program receives a unique User ID from the server, which acts as your dedicated folder on the server.
 If you run STRIAN on another device (or even on the same device with a different account or browser), another folder will be created on the server.
 To share files across your devices, use the same User ID from one device on all of them.
-We have plans to replace this system with user accounts in the future.

 Only the structure is saved; results and settings are not included in the file.